 Not for the Faint of Heart

-Chile de arbol sauce is hot.
+Traditionally, chile de arbol sauce for a torta ahogada is hot.
 Very hot.

 A chile de arbol pepper usually registers between 15,000 and 30,000 on the Scoville Scale.
 For reference, a jalapeno usually registers between 2,500 and 10,000.

-I like heat, but this sauce takes me just a step past my comfort zone.
+I like heat, but the traditional preparation of this sauce takes me just a step past my comfort zone.
 Especially considering how much of it ends up on the sandwich.